phyver/GameShell/doc/gameshell.md

 * `gsh reset`: if the player messed up the mission by removing an important file, this command will try to reset the mission, without checking for completion first.
+  In rare cases, `gsh hardreset` might be necessary.

 * `gsh help`: displays a small message with this very information.